umr4nlp/umr-guidelines/guidelines.md

 that a first person argument acts on a third person argument.
 The lexical item for 'head', *e'ei*, is incorporated in the verb, and the classifier *-s* indicates that the instrument is a blade-like implement.
-So, this single word expresses the predicate, and the Actor, Undergoer, Theme, and Instrument arguments of this state of affairs.
+So, this single word expresses the predicate, and the actor, undergoer, theme, and instrument arguments of this state of affairs.

 <span id="3-1-3-1 (1)" label="3-1-3-1 (1)">\[3-1-3-1 (1)\]</span>
 ```